DS202-at-ISU/DS_202_Final_Project/README.md

       ## Multiple R-squared:  0.8187, Adjusted R-squared:  0.812
       ## F-statistic:   121 on 5 and 134 DF,  p-value: < 2.2e-16

-- **Strength of Relationship**: A correlation coefficient of 0.81 is quite high, suggesting a strong association between the levels of social support in a country and its reported happiness (Ladder Score).

-- **Direction of Relationship**: Since the correlation coefficient is positive, it means that as social support increases, the Ladder Score generally increases as well.
-This implies that countries with higher levels of social support tend to have higher happiness scores.
+- **Analysis of Coefficients**

+  - **Intercept (1.2206)**: The base level of the **Ladder_score** when all other predictors are zero.
+This is an abstract concept since the predictors are not likely to be zero in real scenarios.

+  - **Explained_by_Log_GDP_per_capita (Coefficient = 0.4066, p-value =
+    0.04701)**: This suggests that for every one-unit increase in the logarithm of GDP per capita, the **Ladder_score** increases by approximately 0.407 units, assuming other factors are held constant.
+    The p-value is close to 0.05, making this predictor marginally significant.

+  - **Explained_by_Social_support (Coefficient = 1.4588, p-value =
+    1.32e-10)**: A highly significant predictor.
+An increase in social support is strongly associated with an increase in happiness scores, more so than GDP per capita.

+  - **Explained_by_Healthy_life_expectancy (Coefficient = 1.3939,
+    p-value = 0.00544)**: Also a significant predictor.
+It indicates that longer healthy life expectancy is associated with higher happiness scores.

+  - **Explained_by_Freedom_to_make_life_choices (Coefficient = 1.9406,
+    p-value = 9.44e-09)**: This shows a strong positive association with **Ladder_score**.
+It implies that greater freedom in making life choices significantly boosts happiness, even more strongly than social support.

+  - **Explained_by_Perceptions_of_corruption (Coefficient = 1.0669,
+    p-value = 0.00865)**: This variable is significant, suggesting that lower perceptions of corruption are associated with higher happiness scores.

 ### **Comparative Analysis**:

 - **Which countries have the highest ‘Ladder score’?**

-- **How do factors like ‘Generosity’ and ‘Perceptions of corruption’ vary among the top 5 happiest countries compared to the bottom 5?**
+- **How do factors like ‘Generosity’ and ‘Perceptions of corruption’ vary among the top 10 happiest countries compared to the bottom 10?**

-  **Identify TOP 5 countries with highest ladder score:**
+  **Identify TOP 10 countries with highest ladder score:**

   ``` r
   # Sort the data frame by Ladder_score in descending order